ngworker/router-component-store/README.md

 ## API

-A `RouterComponentStore` service has the following public properties:
+A `RouterStore` service has the following public properties:

 | API                                                         | Description                                |
 | ----------------------------------------------------------- | ------------------------------------------ |